aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - [Macie.1] Amazon Macie should be enabled
         - [Macie.2] Macie automated sensitive data discovery should be enabled
     - BUG: CloudFormation service in Malaysia region does not recognize AWS::SecurityHub::ConfigurationPolicy CloudFormation Resources.
 WORKAROUND: The above central configuration has to be done manually.
-6. Create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from Security Hub and GuardDuty products.
+6. In the "Audit" account, create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from Security Hub and GuardDuty products.
 Identify an email to subscribe to the SNS notification.
 ```
 {
   "source": ["aws.securityhub"],